yashu1wwww/Google-map-auto-ratings/README.md

 ## Replace 45 line with your text..

-# If it comfort to use in undetected_chromedriver script then fork it...
+# If it comfort to use in undetected_chromedriver script and create with multi accounts then fork it...

 First, open Chrome file location In my case, the Chrome location(use start in: path) is